 Effective risk management can reduce the likelihood of insurance claims being brought against the organisation.
 Some of the areas identified by insurers and underwriters as being the main causes of complaints against legal service providers are addressed by the SQM, which encourages:

 Improved Client Care:

-Where effective client care and supervision procedures are in place, the risk of complaints from clients, including those reach Legal Complaints Service and umbrella bodies, is greatly reduced.
+Where effective client care and supervision procedures are in place, the risk of complaints from clients, including those reaching the Legal Complaints Service and umbrella bodies, is greatly reduced.
 A large number of complaints from clients are due to misunderstandings caused by insufficient or incorrect information provided by the legal service provider.

 Effective management practices and reduced costs:

-Having effective management systems leads to a reduction in administrative failures, preventing wasted costs poor service to clients
+Having effective management systems leads to a reduction in administrative failures, preventing wasted costs and poor service to clients

 Effective deployment of resources: